Verpous/mscripts/README.md

 export MOVIES_FDOWNLOADS=~/Downloads # Path to where Firefox downloads files
 ```

-Next, create a file named **exactly** 'mconfig.txt' in your movies directory.
+Next, create a file named **exactly** "mconfig.txt" in your movies directory.
 This is where you define your lists and categories.
 Here's a complete mconfig for example:

 ```
 L movies 123456789 Y